 We don’t like coffee or nuts in cakes that much (strange as I’m very partial to a latte) so I went for Mary Berry’s chocolatines instead.

-You’ll find the recipe in Mary Berry’s Baking Bible.
-It is very similar to her recipe for mokatines on BBC Food.
 I followed the recipe but didn’t use the French buttercream on the sides of the cakes, leaving them “naked” instead.
 In the centre on top I added a little chocolate marshmallow fluff.

 Luckily I made a genoise sponge last week in my Charlotte Russe, so I wasn’t too worried about that.